ppwwyyxx/hexo-tag-vimhighlight/README.md

 You need to have vim properly installed and configured, since this program will directly call vim.

+Also, you should have [hexo-renderer-coffeescript](https://npmjs.org/package/hexo-renderer-coffeescript) installed.

 To install, run the following command in the root directory of hexo:
 ```
+npm install hexo-renderer-coffeescript --save
 npm install hexo-tag-vimhighlight --save
 ```